geeksblabla/geeksblabla.com/episodes/episode-0027.md

 00:39:00 - What skills do you need to launch a successful side project ?

-00:45:00 - Side Project Step by Step:
+00:45:00 - Side Project Step by Step: Validate Your idea, MVP, Find first costumers, B2B vs B2C, Go Public & Share your product

-        * Validate Your idea
-        * MVP
-        * Find first costumers
-        * B2B vs B2C
-        * Go Public & Share your product

 01:18:00 - QA